 John randomly put his hands behind his back.
 "Slap me as hard as you slapped her."

 "So I can tell you if it's worth a detention or not."

 "Well, OK."
-I wasn't going to look like a wimp in front of him, so I went ahead and slapped him across the face like I did for Claire.
+I wasn't going to look like a wimp in front of him, so I went ahead and slapped him across the face like I did to Claire.

-"I know that," he said much more calmly than I did, "But richies like her haven't had as much as one finger laid on them."
+"I know that," he agreed.
+"But richies like her haven't had as much as one finger laid on them."
 I could tell that he was lying for my benefit.
 He tended to do that.